ryanbinns/ttwatch/README.md

              with the watch, including downloading activity data, updating GPS data, and updating firmware.
-2. ttbincnv - Post-processor allowing conversion of the ttbin file formats to either (currently) csv, gpx or kml files, using broadly similar formats to the official TomTom file formats.
+2. ttbincnv - Post-processor allowing conversion of the ttbin file formats to either (currently) csv, gpx, kml or tcx  files, using broadly similar formats to the official TomTom file formats.

 System Requirements